mashhoodrana/apac-environment-ai/README.md

 A comprehensive platform for analyzing environmental conditions using satellite data, enhanced with AI-powered insights from Google's Gemini.

+✅ Frontend and model completed.
+⚠️ Backend is in development and will be deployed shortly.

 ## Overview

 This project combines: